Khunjerab Pass: Conquering the Highest Border-Crossing in the World

-Khunjerab Pass (sometimes called Khunerjab Pass) is a high mountain pass on the northern border of Pakistan with China, at an elevation of 4.733 meters (15,528 feet) above the sea level.
-The Khunjerab Pass is the highest border-crossing in the world and the highest point on the Karakoram Highway.
+Khunjerab Pass is an international high mountain pass at an elevation of 4.706m (15,439ft) above the sea level, located on the border of Pakistan and China.
+It is said to be the highest border-crossing in the world.
+It’s the highest point on the Karakoram Highway.

 Set high in the Karakoram Mountains, the pass is located on a strategic position on the northern border of the Gilgit–Baltistan Hunza-Nagar District in Pakistan and the southwest border of the Xinjiang region in China.
 The border is marked by an iconic gate separating both countries.

 The road to the summit, also known as Khunerjab Pass and Kunjirap Daban, it was totally paved in 1982.
 It’s called N35 (Karakoram Highway) in Pakistan and China National Highway 314 (G314) in China.
 It's one of the highest roads of the country.

 The high elevation with its risk of altitude sickness, weather concerns, steep road grade and overall inaccessibility make the travel dangerous and difficult.
 The road is seasonally closed due the snow.
 It is generally closed for heavy vehicles from November 30 to May 1 and from December 30 to April 1 for all vehicles.